Written by Milly Whitehead on 22 / 05 / 2023

 So what do you need to turn this gap year master plan into a reality?

 This is your moment.
 Where have you always wanted to go?
 What have you always wanted to see?
-Which culture sets your pants on fire? (not literally of course).
+Which culture sets your pants on fire (not literally of course)?
 Is it the dusty plains of Africa or the humid tropics of Asia that you hanker for?
 It’s your choice – your dream.
+If you're looking for inspiration then read our 'where to go when' blog here.

 If you have your mind set on a destination, you firstly need to research the visa process.
 Most countries require some sort of visa to enter, whether it’s given to you on arrival, or whether you apply before leaving home.
 And more often than not, this visa process becomes instantly more complicated if you are intending to find paid work rather than just travel.